 The Company previously accounted for stock-based compensation using the intrinsic value method of Accounting Principles Board Opinion No. 25 "Accounting for Stock Issued to Employees", and provided pro forma disclosures in accordance with SFAS 123 "Accounting for Stock-Based Compensation" ("SFAS 123").
 Under this method, compensation expense relating to stock options granted to employees and directors was only recorded at the grant date if the fair value at that date exceeded the exercise price.
 In applying these standards, the Company accounted for forfeitures as they occurred.

-Notes to Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except share quantities and per share amounts)
+Notes to Consolidated Financial Statements (Expressed in thousands of U.S. dollars)